Beolpluusor/projectaa-v2/README.md

-###Blockquotes installation isn't yet tested so there might be problems, im on to it when I have done few things.
+"installation isn't yet tested so there might be problems, im on to it when I have done few things."

 ### 1.
 #### setup node: